Charles Sobhraj: Imprisonment in India

 Smith and Eather attempted suicide in prison during the two years before their trial.
 Sobhraj, who had entered with precious gems concealed in his body and was experienced in bribing captors, was living comfortably in jail.
 He turned his trial into a spectacle, hiring and firing lawyers at will, bringing in his recently paroled brother André to assist, and eventually going on a hunger strike.
 He was sentenced to 12 years in prison.
-Leclerc was found guilty of drugging the French students, but was later paroled and returned to Canada when she developed ovarian cancer.
+Leclerc was found guilty of drugging the French students but was later paroled and returned to Canada when she developed ovarian cancer.
 She was still claiming her innocence and was reportedly still loyal to Sobhraj when she died at her home in April 1984.
 She was 38.

 Sobhraj's systematic bribery of prison guards at Tihar reached outrageous levels.
 He led a life of luxury inside the prison, with television and gourmet food, having befriended both guards and prisoners.
 He gave interviews to Western authors and journalists, such as Oz magazine's Richard Neville in 1977 and Alan Dawson in 1984.
 Neville was accompanied by his future wife, Julie Clarke, who has frequently written about him.
 Clarke has said that Sobhraj sold the rights to his life story to a Bangkok businessman, who then sold them to Random House.
 Because of Neville's hippie trail connections, Random House offered him a contract to go to Delhi to research the case, even though he and Clarke, both journalists in New York City, had no experience in crime reporting.
 They were out of their depth, having to deal with Sobhraj's 'creepy emissaries,' who kept them under surveillance and arranged for them to visit him in prison, where he described the murders in detail.
 Clarke was very relieved when they left Delhi.

 Although Sobhraj had freely talked to Neville and Clarke about his murders, he later denied everything he had told them, and pretended his actions were in retaliation against "Western imperialism" in Asia.

 Sobhraj's prison sentence in India was due to end before the 20-year Thai statute of limitations expired, ensuring his extradition and almost certain execution for murder in Thailand.
 So in March 1986, in his tenth year in prison, Sobhraj threw a big party for his guards and fellow inmates, drugged them with sleeping pills and walked out of the prison.
-Inspector Madhukar Zende of the Mumbai police apprehended Sobhraj in O'Coqueiro Restaurant in Goa; his prison sentence was extended by ten years, just as he had hoped.
+Inspector Madhukar Zende of the Bombay Police apprehended Sobhraj in O'Coqueiro Restaurant in Goa; his prison sentence was extended by ten years, just as he had hoped.
 On 17 February 1997, 52-year-old Sobhraj was released with most warrants, evidence, and even witnesses against him long lost.
 Without any country to extradite him to, Indian authorities let him return to France.